• Texas Real Estate Commission Consumer Protection Notice

 What’s Ahead

-This week’s scheduled economic reports include readings from Case-Shiller Home Price Indices, data on pending home sales, and the University of Michigan’s consumer sentiment index.
-Weekly readings on mortgage rates and jobless claims will also be published.
+This week’s scheduled economic news includes readings on sales of new and previously-owned homes, inflation, and the University of Michigan’s Consumer Sentiment Index.
+Weekly readings on mortgage rates and jobless claims will also be released.

 Filed Under: Financial Reports Tagged With: Financial Report, Jobless Claims, Mortgage Rates